javalent/Javalents-Plugins/Help and Support/Reporting a Bug.md

 >[!bug] In this case, the bug is due to a typo in the Monster name.

-### Steps to Reproduce the Bug
+### Steps to reproduce the bug

 To report a bug, you will need to provide us with an exact and complete list of numbered steps that led to the problem.
 It is crucial that these steps are performed in a vault where the plugin in question is the only enabled plugin.
 This is unless the plugin requires a specific interaction with another Javalent Plugin.

 > [!danger] Please note that if we cannot reproduce the bug, we cannot fix it.
 Therefore, incomplete bug reports are not helpful.
 We receive many bug reports, and we do not have time to follow up on incomplete ones.
 If your report is incomplete, it will go stale, and **we will** close it.

-## Reporting Bugs and Interactions with Non-Javalent Plugins
+## Reporting bugs and interactions with non-javalent plugins

 > [!warning] We do not focus on resolving problems related to Javalent Plugins interacting with other plugins, unless the **author of the plugin is willing to actively** collaborate with us to find a solution.